WPIPepBand/web-server/public_html/cgi-bin/pages/Contact Us.md

 **If you were any kind of pepper what kind would you be and why?**
 Chili pepper!
 I’m small, always chilly, and tend to use a lot of spice in my cooking.

+**Anything else?**
+The dog’s name is Levi, I bring him on adventures hiking and trail running!

 <img src="img/renee.jpg" style="width:50%;">